memgraph/docs/cypher-manual/reading-existing-data.md

 ---

 The simplest usage of the language is to find data stored in the database.
-For that you can use one fo the the following clauses:
+For that, you can use one of the following clauses:

   * `MATCH` which searches for patterns;
   * `WHERE` for filtering the matched data and